 - London Common Law & Commercial Bar Association

-- Society of Construction Law (Past committee member)
+- Society of Construction Law (and past committee member)

-- Technology & Construction Bar Association (Past committee member)
+- Technology & Construction Bar Association ( and past committee member)

 - Joint editor of Emden’s Construction Law

-“A first-class senior junior and a superb tactician, who is masterly with the game plan.”
+“A superb tactician, who is masterly with the game plan.”

 “A highly intelligent and practical barrister.”